-Someone you respect recommended BugHerd to you on Twitter, and now here you are trying to sell the idea to your team and, more importantly, your clients.
-We know BugHerd is not an easy thing to explain to someone who doesn’t build websites for a living.
+Someone you respect recommended BugHerd to you on Twitter, and now you’re trying to sell the idea to your team and, more importantly, your clients.
+We know BugHerd isn’t always easy to explain to someone who doesn’t build websites for a living.

-There’s two options when working with BugHerd, and they each have their pros and cons.
+There are two options when working with BugHerd, and they each have their pros and cons.

-First, if your client is a little bit technical you can get them to install one of our browser extensions.
-These are available for Chrome, Safari and Firefox and automatically grab screenshots of the page when logging a bug.
-The screenshot is then attached to the bug so that the developer or designer can see exactly what the client saw when they reported the issue.
+First, if your client is mildly technical you can get them to install one of our browser extensions.
+These are available for Chrome, Firefox and Edge and automatically grab screenshots of the page when logging a bug, that can be readily annotated.

-In either case, our bug software also captures the url, DOM element, browser information and resolution so you can immediately see what the problem is without having to go back to the client and hassle them for extra information.
+In either case, our bug software also captures the URL, DOM element, browser information and resolution so you can immediately see what the problem is without having to go back to the client and hassle them for extra information.
 The context is there without having to ask the client a bunch of technical questions… because we all know how much of a pain that can be!

 Ok, so now you and your team understand the value of BugHerd, how do you convince your client?

-There’s 2 major advantages of using BugHerd on a web project versus traditional methods.
+There are 2 major advantages of using BugHerd on a web project versus traditional methods.

 1. BugHerd saves money – When time equals money, the less time your client needs to spend talking to you, the less the project is going to cost.
 More importantly, by providing consolidated feedback from a range of stakeholders, BugHerd provides a focal point for decisions and interactions meaning more consistent feedback and faster responses.

 2. BugHerd provides clarity – At any time a client can see a list of all the bugs they’ve logged as well as the status of those bugs.
 With your permission, they’ll have a complete overview of the build progress, page by page, just by navigating their site.
-No complicated software to learn, no gantt charts, just simple colourful pins which visually demonstrate the bugs they’ve reported.
+No complicated client management software to learn, no Gantt charts, just simple colourful pins which visually demonstrate the bugs they’ve reported.